mk-fg/fgtk/README.rst

-One limitation is that it works *only* with FAT32 "vfat" fs type, which can be created with "mkfs.vfat" tool, *not* the types that "mkdosfs" tool creates, *not* FAT16 or whatever other variations are out there.
+One limitation is that it works *only* with FAT32 "vfat" fs type, which can be created with "mkfs.vfat" tool, *not* the types that "mkdosfs" tool creates, *not* FAT16, FAT12, exFAT or whatever other variations are out there - they're slightly different and I didn't need these.
-Only reason is that I didn't bother to learn the differences between these, just checked and saw parser bug out on mkdosfs-created fs format.

-Might be useful baseline to hack some fat32-related tool, as it has everything necessary for full r/w implementation - e.g. a tool to hardlink files on fat32, create infinite dir loops, undelete tool, etc.
+Might be useful base to hack some fat32-related tool, as it has everything necessary for full r/w implementation - e.g. a tool to hardlink files on fat32, create infinite dir loops, undelete tool, etc.

+Due to bunch of heavy parsing done inside, can take a few seconds to process whole fs structure, and works ~5x faster with `pypy <http://pypy.org/>`_ (e.g. 1.5s instead of 9s).

+Somewhat similar project (which I didn't find at the time of implementing this back in 2013) - `maxpat78/FATtools <https://github.com/maxpat78/FATtools/>`_.

 .. _dentries: https://en.wikipedia.org/wiki/File_Allocation_Table#Directory_entry